discourse/prometheus_exporter/README.md

 ### Client default labels

-You can specify a default label for the instrumentation metrics sent by an specific client, for example:
+You can specify a default label for instrumentation metrics sent by a specific client.
+For example:

 ```ruby
 # Specify on intializing PrometheusExporter::Client